kjolley/BIGSdb_documentation/administration.rst

 limited to those from Europe.

 To set up such an extended attribute, click the add (+) isolate field extended attributes link on the curator's main page.
+This function is normally hidden, so you may need to click the 'Show all' toggle to display it.

 .. image:: /images/administration/extended_attributes.png